bbauska/LFS171x/README.md

 Get started with Hyperledger Quilt today by downloading the source code, accessing the documentation, and joining our community from our website:
 hyperledger.org.

-Hyperledger Quilt is an open source business blockchain tool that offers interoperability between ledger systems.
+Hyperledger Quilt is an open-source business blockchain tool that offers interoperability between ledger systems.
 It is a Java implementation of the Interledger protocol (ILP) (which is primarily a payments protocol designed to transfer value across distributed ledgers and non-distributed ledgers).

 Among its key characteristics are:
 <ul>